Bookmark with: What are these?

 • The UK broadcasts in PAL-I. Video tapes are recorded in PAL.

-• France broadcasts in SECAM.
+• France broadcast in SECAM.
 Video tapes may be recorded in SECAM or PAL.

 • Most other European countries broadcast in PAL-B/G. Video tapes are recorded in PAL.